demiroguzhan/melbourne-housing-analysis/README.md

 ## 2.7 YearBuilt Column

 We will format “YearBuilt” column to integer.
-It will help us while dealing with outliers in the column.
 Since we don’t have any month and day information in this column, we don’t need to use it as Date object.
-After formatting, we are checking the structure and summary of this column.
-We have 19306 missing values in this column.
+After formatting, we will be checking the structure and summary of this column.
+As we can see from summary report below, we have 19306 missing values in this column.

 ``` r
 housing_dataset$YearBuilt <- as.integer(housing_dataset$YearBuilt)